Jonathan M. Wainwright (general): Medal of Honor citation

 Distinguished himself by intrepid and determined leadership against greatly superior enemy forces.
 At the repeated risk of life above and beyond the call of duty in his position, he frequented the firing line of his troops where his presence provided the example and incentive that helped make the gallant efforts of these men possible.
 The final stand on beleaguered Corregidor, for which he was in an important measure personally responsible, commanded the admiration of the Nation's allies.
 It reflected the high morale of American arms in the face of overwhelming odds.
 His courage and resolution were a vitally needed inspiration to the then sorely pressed freedom-loving peoples of the world.

-General Wainwright was presented the Medal of Honor in an impromptu ceremony when he visited the White House 10 September 1945 – he was not aware that he was there to be decorated by President Truman.
+General Wainwright was presented the Medal of Honor in an impromptu ceremony when he visited the White House on 10 September 1945; he was not aware that he was there to be decorated by President Harry S. Truman.